Sarmadkh/Scriptor/README.md

 # Scriptor
-A Chrome Extension that lets you inject CSS and JS code
+A Chrome Extension that lets you inject JS and CSS code to any website,

-It have the option to Inject Custom CSS and JS snippets to any website.

 ## Features